-Before long, the Spirit of Antichrist, by controlling the funding received by the large Conservative Christian ministries, could control and manage their message and their activities.
+Before long, the Spirits of Antichrist, by controlling the funding received by the large Conservative Christian ministries, could control and manage their message and their activities.
 The "Loop of Evil" is rather simple in its construction.
-As many Conservative Christian ministries desired to have a larger role in the politics of the United States, Rev. Moon showed up at their doors offering cash contributions, which many of these ministries took.
+As many Conservative Christian ministries desired to have a larger role in the politics of the United States, Rev. Moon showed up at their doors offering cash contributions, which many of these ministries gratefully accepted.
 Rev. Moon in turn, received his money from the South Korean version of the CIA, which in turn, got its money from the Central Intelligence Agency.

 One of the alleged major recipients of this money was Jerry Jenkins and Tim LaHaye, authors of the "Left Behind" series.
 Once again, what propelled Hal Lindsey to the top also worked for them.
 They would go on to write sixteen books, several "kids books," and produce three full-length movies.
 However, in the end, the authors found themselves embroiled in a lawsuit with their movie producer over the control of the content.

 The articles on the Jeff Rense website are as follows:

 As a note, many of these people who received this money are now dead.
 However, their ministries and the children who survived these people are still alive and performing their antichrist functions.